-Pay close attention to the BVDSS specifications for the MOSFETs relative to the maximum actual switch voltage in the application.
-The switch node can ring during the turn-off of the MOSFET due to layout parasitics.
+Pay close attention to the BV{DSS} specifications for the MOSFETs relative to the maximum actual switch voltage in the application.
+Many logic-level devices are limited to 30V or less, and the switch node can ring during the turn-off of the MOSFET due to layout parasitics.
 Check the switching waveforms of the MOSFET directly across the drain and source terminals using the actual PC board layout (not just on a lab breadboard!) for excessive ringing.